-Employees must complete 2 years of employment with Pratt Institute and be at least 21 years of age prior to becoming eligible for participation.
-However, prior employment in an institution of higher education may be substituted for part or all of the 2 year period.
-Participation is mandatory for eligible employees following 2 years of employment at Pratt.
+Employees must complete two years of employment with Pratt Institute and be at least 21 years of age prior to becoming eligible for participation.
+However, prior employment in an institution of higher education may be substituted for part or all of the two year period.
+Participation is mandatory for eligible employees following two years of employment at Pratt.

 Union Pension Plans

 Employees in the following classifications are eligible for a retirement or pension benefit through the respective unions, to which Pratt contributes, as provided in the relevant collective bargaining agreement, and are therefore not eligible for the Pratt Retirement Plan.

 - Full-time security officers (represented by OPEIU, Local 153)

 - Full-time Facilities employees (represented by NCFO, Local 311)

 - Full-time Facilities employees at 215 Willoughby (represented by SEIU Local 32BJ)